| |

 Space Inventory Checklist:

-• Measure all wall dimensions and ceiling height.
+• Measure all wall dimensions and ceiling height

-• Note where electrical outlets are.
+• Note electrical outlet locations

 Setting Design Goals and Budget